Heat reportedly trading injured G Victor Oladipo to Thunder in salary-cap maneuver

 The exception allows the Heat to take on up to $9.45 million in salary via trade that won't count against the salary cap or luxury tax calculation.
 They already have a $4.7 million exception after trading Dewayne Dedmon to the San Antonio Spurs in February.
 Per ESPN's Bobby Marks, the move leaves Miami $6.5 million below the second $182.5 million luxury tax apron that carries significant penalties in the new collective bargaining agreement.

-Miami's facing roster changes after advancing to the NBA Finals, where they lost in five games to the Denver Nuggets.
+Miami is facing roster changes after advancing to the NBA Finals, where the Heat lost in five games to the Denver Nuggets.
 They started Friday's free agency with guard Gabe Vincent leaving town to join the Los Angeles Lakers.
 Unrestricted free agent Max Strus is also expected to leave amid reports of a potential sign-and-trade to facilitate his exit from Miami.

 Being told San Antonio is a team to monitor in the developing three-team sign-and-trade talks that could bring Max Strus to Cleveland.
 The Cavaliers have been trying to find a trade for Cedi Osman this week, sources said.